 Eleven flights in October exceeded the U.S. Transportation Department’s (DOT) new tarmac-delay time limit for international services departing or arriving in the U.S., the DOT revealed yesterday.
 Five of the flights were operated by Continental Airlines, two by Delta Air Lines, and one each by American Airlines, Swiss International Air Lines, Pakistan International Airlines and Jet Airways.
 The time the airplanes spent on the ground without the option for the passengers on board to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Six Airlines Exceed New U.S. Tarmac Delay Limit For International Flights".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Six Airlines Exceed New U.S. Tarmac Delay Limit For International Flights".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.